 8. Use multimedia elements to upgrade your SEO texts

 Besides structural elements like titles, lists, and enumerations, SEO texts can also be broken up with images and multimedia elements.
-Multimedia content offers the visitor more value through its audiovisual nature since information is offered via numerous channels.
-The search engine wants to present its users with the best website possible and therefore rates multimedia elements very positively.
+Multimedia content offers the visitor more value through its audiovisualaudio-visual nature since information is offered via numerous channels.
+The search engine wants to present its users with the best website possible and, therefore, rates multimedia elements positively.
 User metrics show that site visitors spend longer on sites with embedded videos and graphics, which then leads to a positive ranking.
-It is also possible through search engine-optimised images and videos to generate traffic that does not come from an organic web search, but rather through image and video search engines.
+It is also possible through search engine-optimiszed images and videos to generate traffic that does not come from an organic web search, but rather through image and video search engines.